Having Kids With My Wife Showed Me That Black Queer Moms Need More Support

 Advertisement

 My wife and I met in Sacramento when she walked into my Bible study.
-My Bible study group isn't very diverse.
-It was me and one other Black person in there, so when this Black girl came in, I was like, Oh, we're about to be friends, and she don't even know it.
+My Bible study group wasn't very diverse at the time.
+It was just me and a handful of other Black people in there, so when this Black girl came in, I was like, Oh, we're about to be friends, and she don't even know it.

 I knew that we were going to spend the rest of our lives together six months into dating.
-We broke up and officially got back together in February 2013.
+We met in 2010 and realized we wanted to be more than just friends a few months later.
+We dated, but ended it when she moved away to finish school.
+We officially got back together in February 2013.
 I wasn't sure about us being together at first.
-I had a son, Cameron, from a previous relationship.
-I believe Cameron was four when Lindsay and I officially got together, and I still hadn't seen the representation of two Black women raising a family, so in the back of my mind it was, I know I love her, I know she's everything to me, but I know my family is against this, society's against this, and I know I don't see this so can I do this?
+I had a son, Kameron, from a previous relationship.
+I believe Kameron was four when Lindsay and I officially got together, and I still hadn't seen the representation of two Black women raising a family, so in the back of my mind it was, I know I love her, I know she's everything to me, but I know my family is against this, society's against this, and I know I don't see this so can I do this?

 Six months into dating, we went on our first trip together to Lake Tahoe.
 On the trip back home, there was a flea market on the side of the road.
 We saw these sterling silver rings.
 And we got those rings and said we're going to be together.
 That was it.
 No major proposal, no engagement party, no anything like that.
 We just knew at that moment, having that time away together, that we were going to do whatever we needed to do to be together.